 The important bit!

 The French Conversation Group meets monthly on the fourth Tuesday of each month at 10 15 am.
-We normally meet ‘Chez nous‘ in Minehead, but while COVID restrictions are in place, meetings are suspended.
+We normally meet ‘Chez nous‘ in Minehead, with precautions.
 Please remember to check the Calendar in case of any late changes to schedule.

 Our group is led by Di Martin, and she may be contacted at 01643 703902, or by email at email@example.com.
 Please note that this group has limited membership.
 If you are interested in adding your name to a waiting list, click here.

 As the name suggests this is a conversation group although sometimes homework (optional) may be set.
 The standard of conversation would be classed as Intermediate.